dionmaicon/nft-solidity-vault/README.md

 I tested almost all the flow and the coverage print is appended bellow (I didn't integrate with Coveralls because the repo is private haha).

 i needed to implement an AccessControl.sol to handle with ADMIN and USER requirements.
 I thought that it would be better than use an Ownable contract.
-So, We can to GRANT and to REVOKE access to NFTVault.sol.
+So, We can GRANT and REVOKE access to NFTVault.sol.

 ## NFTVault.sol